matthewfallshaw/chrome-tabs-finder/README.md

 4. From Google Chrome again (from the tab we left open earlier):
     1. Click the loopy reload button in the bottom right corner of this extension

+5. From Google Chrome, for each Profile, separately:
+    1. Navigate to the "Options" dialog for this extension ("puzzzle" button > Chrome Tabs Finder > ⠇ > Options)
+    2. Set the profile name you want to use to select this profile

 ## Use

 From your shell: